 Why Use An Old Door for a Desk Top?

 I love seeing the details of the door through the glass on my desk.
 This is such a classy, sophisticated look that is surprisingly budget-friendly.
 Also, a glass top is ideal for crafts because not only is it waterproof (no more coasters!), it’s also easy to wipe up any craft messes.
-In addition, glass will stand up time and time again to hot glue.
+Also, the glass will stand up time and time again to hot glue.

-Unlike a wood desk top, if you get hot glue on the surface of glass, you just let it cool and the slippery surface of the glass allows you to wipe it away without it sticking.
-In my opinion glass is the perfect surface for a craft table or desk!
+Unlike a wood desktop, if you get hot glue on the surface of the glass, you just let it cool and the slippery surface of the glass allows you to wipe it away without it sticking.
+In my opinion, glass is the perfect surface for a craft table or desk!